 There’s simply a lot of legacy code running on Linux.
 But testing legacy code can be very difficult, especially without the proper tools.
 New developers, new language standards, updates and new versions, and new project requirements quickly make manual testing very difficult.
 And without proper automated tests, if you change one thing, you’ll probably break something else, and not even know it.

-Writing unit tests is legacy code is considered hard.
-Code written without testability in mind gets either low coverage or gathers tests which are not really unit tests but requires integration tests.
+Writing unit tests for legacy code is considered hard.
+Code written without testability in mind gets either low coverage or invites tests which are not really unit tests but are closer to integration tests.
 They don’t run quickly, can be harder to debug when an error occurs, and they lack the immediate feedback that real unit tests give.